 When the camp opened, Tony was sent to the camp.
 After he arrived he recalled, “One of our guys tried to escape the first day.
 They caught him and broke every bone in his body, then broke his head open so his brains spilled out.
 Then they made us walk by and look at him.
 It seemed like there were killings every day.”

 The barracks in the camp were built to hold 50 POWs, but it wasn’t unusual for 60 to 120 POWs to be assigned to a barracks.
 The POWs slept on bamboo strips without bedding, covers, or mosquito netting.
 This resulted in many of them becoming ill.

-On June 18, 1942, he was sent to “zero ward” the camp hospital with malaria.
+On June 18, 1942, he was sent to “Zero Ward” – which was the camp hospital – with malaria.
 The hospital was given the name since it had been missed when the barracks were being counted.
 As it turned out, most of those POWs sent there had little to no chance of ever leaving alive.

 During his time in the camp, Anton recalled, “We cultivated a darn nice garden there.
 But the Japs wouldn’t let us eat very much of the stuff.
 Some of it even rotted in the ground.”
 Commenting on his weight loss, he said, “I could close my fingers around the bone in my leg.”

 He also recalled that two POWs escaped and were recaptured.
 “They got away but the Japs caught up with them.
 Sixteen Jap guards lined the two men up outside our barracks and shot them.
 We watched the whole thing.
 The Japs had it planned that way.”

 Tony went out on a work detail to build runways at an airfield.
 What is known about his time on the detail is that he became ill and was sent to the hospital ward at Bilibid Prison.
 According to records kept by the staff, he was admitted on July 29, 1944, suffering from gastritis, and discharged on August 7.
 The records also show he was returned to what was called “The Army Air Group.”